-Consent to Conduct a Psychological Evaluation
+Consent to Conduct a Psychological Evaluation or Provide a Mental Health Care Service

-A district employee will not conduct a psychological examination, test, or treatment without obtaining prior written parental consent unless the examination, test, or treatment is required under state or federal law regarding requirements for special education or by the Texas Education Agency (TEA) for child abuse investigations and reports.
+Unless required under state or federal law, a district employee will not conduct a psychological examination, test, or treatment without obtaining prior written parental consent.

+The district will not provide a mental health care service to a student except as permitted by law.
+An evaluation may be legally required under special education rules or by the Texas Education Agency (TEA) for child abuse investigations and reports.